-And finally, my favorite (probably because of the high contrast and summery vibe) is this painting entitled Summer Shoes.
+And finally, my favorite (probably because of the high contrast and summery vibe) is this perfect oil painting entitled Summer Shoes.

-It has a great composition full of strong diagonals, well-balanced positive/negative space, a few bold colors, and iconic summer imagery—what more could you ask for?
+It has a great composition full of strong diagonals, well-balanced positive/negative space, a few bold colors, and perhaps the most iconic summer imagery of all—flip-flops on the sand.
+What else could you ask for?